laravel/docs/validation.md

         // The blog post is valid...
     }

 As you can see, we pass the desired validation rules into the `validate` method.
 Again, if the validation fails, the proper response will automatically be generated.
 If the validation passes, our controller will continue executing normally.
+Keep in mind rule names are case-sensitive.

 Alternatively, validation rules may be specified as arrays of rules instead of a single `|` delimited string: